 Insulating

 If your home experience drafts, it will seem almost like your hard-earned money is vanishing into thin air.
 Admittedly, an energy-efficient air conditioner or heater won’t benefit much if it is required to run constantly.
 This is where insulation comes in.
 One way you can insulate your house is by investing in new windows and doors.
 You are spending extra to keep your house comfortable and cozy, which is worth the investment.
-Various studies indicate that 25 to 30% of residential energy usage compensates for heat gain and loss through windows.
+Various studies indicate that 25 to 30 percent of residential energy usage compensates for heat gain and loss through windows.
 You may get double-pane windows insulated with argon gas to prevent heat loss if you reside in an area with harsh winters.
 If yours is a warm environment, windows with thermal coatings will work well.
-You can check here for more helpful information about these windows and contact an ideal professional to install them.

 Installing low-flow plumbing fixtures